-As Teacher of the Year, Arnold received a monetary gift from the Broken Arrow Public Schools Foundation and the opportunity to drive a courtesy car from Matthews Ford in Broken Arrow.
-She will go on to represent the district at the State Teacher of the Year competition this summer.
+As Teacher of the Year, Bowser received a monetary gift from the Broken Arrow Public Schools Foundation and the opportunity to drive a courtesy car from Matthews Ford in Broken Arrow.
+She will go on to represent the district at the upcoming State Teacher of the Year competition.

-In addition, five staff members were recognized as Support Staff of the Year finalists, and Options Academy Security Guard Derrek Younger was presented with the Beyond and Above award for consistently going the extra mile in support of the district's goals and objectives.
+In addition to Bowser being named District Teacher of the Year, five staff members were recognized as Support Staff of the Year finalists, and Freshman Academy Security Guard Nate Pittman was presented with the Beyond and Above award for consistently going the extra mile in support of the district's goals and objectives.